 ● Multiple payment gateways

 What is WordPress?

-WordPress is a free and open source content management system based on PHP and MySQL.
+WordPress is a free and open-source content management system based on PHP and MySQL.
 It is most associated with blogging but also supports other types of web content and can be used for developing websites.
 WordPress is easy to install and use.
-Even the beginners can use it without much technical knowledge.
+Even beginners can use it without much technical knowledge.
 It has many free themes available to choose from.

 Here are some of its features-

 ● Easy theme system

 Now when we have an idea about what Magento and WordPress are, let us now discuss the comparisons between WordPress and Magento based on their features and you can decide on your own which platform is more suitable for you.
 So let us begin.

 Although both WordPress and Magento are content management systems, despite having many similarities, we can’t say they are completely similar.
 As soon you begin development, you can see the differences between both content management systems.

 WordPress is easier to work with.
 A person having little technical knowledge can install and use WordPress but such is not the case with Magento.

 If you have worked on WordPress previously, Magento may seem complicated to learn due to the differences in terminology.
 But with time, it gets easier to learn.